Basic social assistance for students

 - that your financial aid or other benefit payments have been terminated because you have not made satisfactory academic progress.

 If your financial aid payments have been discontinued and you have not made satisfactory academic progress, you must complete the required studies as soon as possible.
-Up to one term is considered reasonable.
+Up to one year is considered reasonable.

 In the above situations, basic social assistance can be granted for up to two months at a time.
 Your academic progress will be monitored.